gingerlime/graphite-newrelic/README.md

 It's recommended to use the graphite `alias`, `aliasByNode` etc - to make the targets look nicer on New Relic.

-I couldn't find a way to *delete* the plugin from New Relic once it starts reporting data.

 ## Contributions

 I'd be happy to get some ideas or pull requests and think of ways to improve this.